Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    possibly letting others re-use your software and build on it.

-If any of these points is appealing to you then you should definitely host your software project on SYS\_PRODUCT\_NAME.
+If any of these points is appealing to you then you should definitely host your software project on |SYSPRODUCTNAME|.
 Let's see how you can do that.

 Project Registration
 ====================

-Before you create a new project you must be a registered user (see ?).
+Before you create a new project you must be a registered user (see :ref:`classes-of-citizens`).
-You then login and select the item "Register New Project" in the upper part of the SYS\_PRODUCT\_NAME Main Menu.
+You then login and select the item "Register New Project" in the upper part of the |SYSPRODUCTNAME| Main Menu.

 The project registration is an easy process:

 -  **Project Registration**

-   Some information about SYS\_PRODUCT\_NAME Services.
+   Some information about |SYSPRODUCTNAME| Services.
 Just read it.

    Do not forget to read and agree the Terms of Services Agreement.